 Day of Remembrance for the Victims of National Socialism

-The University of Greifswald and the University and Hanseatic Town of Greifswald invite members of the public to the Day of Remembrance for the Victims of National Socialism.
+The University of Greifswald and University and Hanseatic town of Greifswald invite you to the Day of Remembrance for the Victims of National Socialism

-Music will also be performed by members of Greifswald’s music school.
+The talks will be accompanied by music performed by members of Greifswald’s music school.

 Oliver Gaida is a doctoral candidate at the Humboldt-Universität zu Berlin and research associate at the Foundation Memorial to the Murdered Jews of Europe.
 He conducts research on the persecution of youths stigmatised as ‘asocial’ and is contributing towards the exhibition on persons persecuted as ‘asocial’ and ‘habitual criminals’, which was commissioned by the German Bundestag.

 Heika Rode is a social worker and queer feminist activist.
 She has been campaigning for the Association of Ravensbrück Camp Survivors, Family and Friends and the Initiative for a Memorial Site at the Former Concentration Camp Uckermark e.V. since 2003.

 Domstraße 11, Entrance 1

 Fax: +49 3834 420 1151